-The program received a record amount of funding in 2021, and applications submitted for funding consideration require a comprehensive evaluation to ensure that funds are allocated timely and appropriately and pursuant to Florida Statute.
-View the lists of projects funded by the program for fiscal year 2021-22 and 2022-23 below.
+Applications submitted for funding consideration require a comprehensive evaluation to ensure that funds are allocated timely and appropriately and pursuant to Florida Statute.
 Additional funding awards will be provided when it becomes available.

-Planning projects and regional resilience entity projects: Portal reopened July 1 - Sept.
-1, 2022.
+Planning projects and regional resilience entity projects: Applications accepted July 1 - Sept.
+1, 2023.

 Communities that have yet to perform a vulnerability assessment pursuant to statutory requirements will be prioritized for funding.

-Implementation projects to be included in the Statewide Flooding and Sea Level Rise Resilience Plan: July 1 - Sept.
-1, 2022.
+Implementation projects to be included in the Statewide Flooding and Sea Level Rise Resilience Plan: Applications accepted July 1 - Sept.
+1, 2023.